-The distributions of all 18 element abundances also differed significantly among gardens (p < 0.05, Welch one-way test, Table 2).
-These distinct phenotypic distributions were underlain by moderate to strong positive genetic correlations for the majority of the elements among sites (Supplemental Table S3).
+The distributions of all 18 element abundances also differed significantly among gardens (all p < 0.002, Welch one-way tests, Table 2).
+These distinct phenotypic distributions were undoubtedly affected by soil element abundances, which varied in ways that had both intuitive (Ca, K) and non-intuitive (Mg, P, Na) effects on plant element content (Table 2).
+They were also underlain by moderate to strong positive genetic correlations for the majority of the elements among sites (Supplemental Table S3).
+Positive genetic correlations less than one indicate the presence of GxE at the trait level, and likely magnitude-changing instead of sign-changing patterns of GxE at the level of QTL across the common gardens for the elemental accumulations.
 Only one negative genetic correlation was observed, for B content in the TX and MO gardens (-0.46).
-Negative correlations indicate a possible trade-off in loci controlling B content; however, heritability was low at both of these gardens, reducing our power to identify QTL for B content.
-The genetic correlations for some elements (i.e., As and Se) did not converge, because content of these elements had close to zero genetic variance.
-Positive genetic correlations less than one indicate the presence of GxE at the trait level, and likely magnitude-changing instead of sign-changing patterns of GxE at the level of QTL across the common gardens for the elemental accumulations.
+Negative correlations indicate a possible trade-off in loci controlling B content; however, B content heritability was low at both of these gardens, reducing our power to identify QTL.
+The genetic correlations for two elements (As and Se) could not be determined because the content of these elements had close to zero genetic variance.

 We next identified QTL and QTLxE interactions using independent multienvironment mixed models for each of the 18 elements.
-We detected 77 significant QTL with LOD threshold above 3.5 for 14 elemental compositions (Figure 2a, and Supplemental Table S4).
+We detected 77 significant QTL with LOD thresholds above 3.5 for 14 elemental compositions (Figure 2a, and Supplemental Table S4).
 38 (49%) of these QTL exhibited QTLxE (Supplemental Table S4).
 No significant QTL were detected for B, As, Co and Se, almost certainly because of the low heritabilities of these four elemental contents (Figure 1b).
 The remaining elements had between two (Na, Fe, Mo, Cd) and 14 (P) QTL regions.
 We divided the 18 elements into four types: macronutrients, micronutrients, non-essential analogues to nutrients, and potentially harmful elements.
 If QTL had been equally distributed across the elements, we would have expected 17, 34, 8, and 17 QTL in these classes, respectively.
 However, there was an overenrichment for QTL for macronutrients (2.05x, binomial test p < 0.001) and non-essential analogues (1.99x, binomial test p = 0.002) relative to this expectation, and an underenrichment for micronutrients (0.50x, binomial test p < 0.001) and potentially harmful elements (0.47x, binomial test p = 0.013).

 QTL colocalization across elements of the ionome